Sean Connery: 1962–1983: James Bond and stardom

 Connery's portrayal of Bond owes much to stylistic tutelage from the director Terence Young, who helped polish him while using his physical grace and presence for the action.
 Lois Maxwell, who played Miss Moneypenny, related that "Terence took Sean under his wing.
 He took him to dinner, showed him how to walk, how to talk, even how to eat".
 The tutoring was successful; Connery received thousands of fan letters a week after the opening of Dr. No, and he became a major sex symbol in film.

-Following the release of the film Dr. No in 1962, the line "Bond ...
+In 1962, following the release of the film Dr. No, the quote, "Bond.
 James Bond", became a catchphrase in the lexicon of Western popular culture.
 The film critic Peter Bradshaw writes, "It is the most famous self-introduction from any character in movie history.
 Three cool monosyllables, surname first, a little curtly, as befits a former naval commander.
 And then, as if in afterthought, the first name, followed by the surname again.
 Connery carried it off with icily disdainful style, in full evening dress with a cigarette hanging from his lips.
 The introduction was a kind of challenge, or seduction, invariably addressed to an enemy.
 In the early 60s, Connery's James Bond was about as dangerous and sexy as it got on screen".

 During the filming of Thunderball in 1965, Connery's life was in danger in the sequence with the sharks in Emilio Largo's pool.
 He had been concerned about this threat when he read the script.
 Connery insisted that Ken Adam should build a special Plexiglas partition inside the pool, but this was not a fixed structure, and one of the sharks managed to pass through it.
 He had to abandon the pool immediately.